vyesscenia/SampleTest/README.md

 ## Points Breakdown

-1. Launch flex modal or alert (2pts reduced) showing about text 10pts
+1. Launch flex modal or alert (.5pts reduced) showing about text 2.5pts
-2. convert name from <Last Name>, <First Name> to <First Name> <Last Name> and display text 10 pts
+2. convert name from <Last Name>, <First Name> to <First Name> <Last Name> and display text 2.5 pts
-3. Calculate sub total, tax amount and total 30pts
+3. Calculate sub total, tax amount and total 7.5pts
-4. perform input validation (use alert - 4pts reduced)
+4. perform input validation (use alert - 1pts reduced)
   ```
-  (use alert - 2pts reduced for each of the four validation)
+  (use alert - 1pts reduced for each of the four validation)
 1. Name input field not specified.
-10pts
+2.5pts
 2. Name not containing a “, ”.
-10pts
+2.5pts
 3. Input values within table null values.
-10pts
+2.5pts
-4. Subtotal, tax amount and invoice total calculation error 10pts
+4. Subtotal, tax amount and invoice total calculation error 2.5pts
   ```
-5. Clear the orders form 20pts
+5. Clear the orders form 2.5pts
-6. Add items 'Hot Dog', 'Hamberger' and 'Pizza' to list when corresponding button is clicked 30pts
+6. Add items 'Hot Dog', 'Hamberger' and 'Pizza' to list when corresponding button is clicked 7.5pts
-7. delete line item (order) when delete button is click 20 pts
+7. delete line item (order) when delete button is click 7.5 pts
-8. read in the orders.json file and populate the list table with the initial orders (3) 30pts
+8. read in the orders.json file and populate the list table with the initial orders (3) 7.5pts
-9. Display calculated results on invoice (see screenshot) 10 pts
+9. Display calculated results on a flex-modal (see screenshot) 2.5 pts